jvde-github/AIS-catcher/README.md

 ### Connecting to GNU Radio via ZMQ

 The latest code base of AIS-catcher can take streaming data via ZeroMQ (ZMQ) as input.
 This allows for an easy interface with packages like GNU Radio.
 The steps are simple and will be demonstrated by decoding the messages in the AIS example file from [here](https://www.sdrplay.com/iq-demo-files/).
-AIS-catcher cannot directly decode this file as the file contains only one channel, the frequency is shifted away from the center at 162Mhz and the sample rate of 62.5K SMPS is not supported in our program.
-We can however perform some decoding with some help from GNU Radio.
+AIS-catcher cannot directly decode this file as the file contains only one channel, the frequency is shifted away from the center at 162Mhz and the sample rate of 62.5 KHz is not supported in our program.
+We can however perform decoding with some help from [``GNU Radio``](https://www.gnuradio.org/).
 First start AIS-catcher to receive a stream (data format is complex float and sample rate is 96K) at a defined ZMQ endpoint:
 ```
 AIS-catcher -z CF32 tcp://127.0.0.1:5555 -s 96000
 ```